Should I continue taking prednisolone for cystic acne?

 No, let the dermie diagnose the rash, and decide on the treatment you need.

-Would there be any withdrawal symptoms should I suddenly stopped taking prednisolone?
+Would there be any withdrawal symptoms should I suddenly stop taking prednisolone?

 Steroid withdrawal is a thing when taken over a long time and/or high dosages, but your course was a short one at a low dose.
 The acne/rash flare could potentially be attributable to rebound effects, but that doesn’t mean that the correct course of action to take would be to continue with oral prednisolone.
 Your doctor should decide on the right treatment after examining you.